Taking trains is the most common way to travel in Japan, so knowing how to do it properly will be useful for your future trips.

 Step 1: Compare train schedules and prices

-Before going to buy a ticket, you need to know which train you’re going to use.
+Before buying a ticket, you need to know which train you’re going to use.

 You can check trains and the schedule on Google Maps.
 The app also shows the ticket price.